 });

-Again, the console.log function will create an entry in the logs that you can view on the Azure Mobile Services portal, and you’ll typically want to include log calls in error handlers as shown with the tile notification above.
+Again, the console.log function creates an entry in the logs that you can view on the Azure Mobile Services portal, and you’ll typically want to include log calls in error handlers as shown with the tile notification above.

 You might have noticed that the send* methods are each tied to a specific template, and for tiles it means that wide and square payloads must be sent separately as two notifications.
 Remember that you almost always want to send both sizes together because the user controls how that tile appears on their Start screen.
-With the template specific send functions of push.wns, then, it means making two sequential calls which each generate a separate push notification.
+With the template specific send functions of push.wns, then, it means making two sequential calls each of which generate a separate push notification.

 To combine multiple updates, which includes sending multiple tile updates with different tags at one time or sending multiple toasts, use the push.wns.sendTile and push.wns.sendToast methods.
 For example: